allneko-club/fastapi-vuejs-sample/README.md

 ### Development with a custom IP

-If you are running Docker in an IP address different than `127.0.0.1` (`localhost`) and `192.168.99.100` (the default of Docker Toolbox), you will need to perform some additional steps.
-That will be the case if you are running a custom Virtual Machine, a secondary Docker Toolbox or your Docker is located in a different machine in your network.
+If you are running Docker in an IP address different than `127.0.0.1` (`localhost`), you will need to perform some additional steps.
+That will be the case if you are running a custom Virtual Machine or your Docker is located in a different machine in your network.

 In that case, you will need to use a fake local domain (`dev.fastapi.com`) and make your computer think that the domain is is served by the custom IP (e.g. `192.168.99.150`).